8 Eastside and South King County pumpkin patches

 Dates and hours: Oxtober fall festival activities take place Saturday–Sunday, Oct.
 2–24, 10 a.m.–4 p.m.
 Check the Facebook page for updates.

 Location, cost and details: 10819 Carnation-Duvall Road N.E., Carnation.
 Use the west entrance and follow these directions as Google may mislead you.
 425-788-1134.
 Admission and parking are free; select activities have a fee.

 Known for: Miniature donkeys and other farm animals.

 Patch action: You have to make an appointment to visit Baxter Barn, a local farm focused on sustainable farming practices, but it's well worth it.
 Kids will love seeing the horses, mini-donkeys, chickens, pheasants and quail.
 In October, beyond picking pumpkins, you can take a tractor ride, buy certified salmon-safe eggs and take a learning tour of the farm.
 Call to make an appointment.

 Location, cost and details: 31929 S.E.
 44th St., Fall City.
-Tours available by appointment for $8 per person (minimum 3 people) and tours include visits with the animals — petting the miniature donkeys is a special treat.
+Tours are available by appointment for $8 per person (minimum 3 people) and tours include visits with the animals — petting the miniature donkeys is a special treat.
 Tractor rides are extra.
-Note: Onsite parking limited to three cars.
+Note: Onsite parking is limited to three cars.

 5. Fall City Farms, Fall City

 Patch action: Bring your kids to watch cider being pressed and doughnuts sizzling.
 Meet the cows and donkeys, enjoy a wagon ride, pick a pumpkin from the patch, then check out the autumn-themed glassworks display by Made in Washington.

 Dates and hours: Open dates are pending for 2021.
 Check the Facebook page for updates.